jump-dev/MathOptInterface.jl/docs/src/submodules/Test/overview.md

 ## How to debug a failing test

-When writing a solver, it's likely that you will initially fail many tests!
+When writing a solver, it's likely that you will initially fail many tests.
 Some failures will be bugs, but other failures you may choose to exclude.

 There are two ways to exclude tests: